marijnh/Eloquent-JavaScript/20_node.md

 {{index "programming language", "Node.js", standard}}

 Node was initially conceived for the purpose of making asynchronous programming easy and convenient.
 JavaScript lends itself well to a system like Node.
-It is one of the few programming languages that does not have a built-in way to do in- and output.
+It is one of the few programming languages that does not have a built-in way to do input and output.
 Thus, JavaScript could be fit onto Node's rather eccentric approach to network and file system programming without ending up with two inconsistent interfaces.
 In 2009, when Node was being designed, people were already doing callback-based programming in the browser, so the ((community)) around the language was used to an asynchronous programming style.

 ## The node command